 There’s no entrance fee to Mount Rushmore.
 However, you’re required to pay for parking.
 Private vehicles, commercial buses, and school buses cost $10, $50, and $25, respectively.

-Whether you plan to take public transportation or a car, the directions are pretty easy to follow.
-You can check the National Park Service’s official website to know accurate directions.
+The directions are pretty easy to follow whether you plan to take public transportation or a car.
+You can check the National Park Service’s official website for accurate directions.

 11. Bear Country USA

-If you’re an animal lover, visiting the Bear Country wildlife park is one of the best things to do in Deadwood.
-The drive-through wildlife park of Deadwood, South Dakota, has several wolves, elks, and bears.
+If you’re an animal lover, visiting the Bear Country Wildlife Park is one of Deadwood’s best things to do.
+Deadwood, South Dakota’s drive-through wildlife park, has several wolves, elks, and bears.

-You can catch a sight of various animals from a safe distance.
+You can catch the sight of various animals from a safe distance.
 These include otters, mountain lions, bears, and buffalos.
 However, note that the park is open from spring through late November.